russrimm/SCCMdocs/sccm/core/servers/deploy/configure/boundary-groups.md

 There are two common scenarios in which you should consider disabling this option:

-- If you have a boundary group that includes boundaries from geographically dispersed locations such as a VPN.
-Two clients may be in the same boundary group because they're connected through VPN, but in vastly different locations that are inappropriate for peer sharing of content.
+- If you have a boundary group that includes boundaries from geographically dispersed locations such as a VPN, two clients may be in the same boundary group because they're connected through VPN, but in vastly different locations that are inappropriate for peer sharing of content.

 - If you use a single, large boundary group for site assignment that doesn't reference any distribution points.